Law School Case Brief

 Mr. and Mrs. Butts travelled to the home of their good friends, the Weiszes.
 During that visit, Mr. Butts died from blunt head trauma after falling down the basement stairwell in the home of appellees Lloyd and Georgia Weisz.
 No one saw Butts fall.
-His widow, the executrix of her husband’s estate, filed suit against the appelles pursuant to Pennsylvania's Wrongful Death Act, the Survival Act, and under the common law theory of negligent infliction of emotional distress.
-Appellant retained an expert who filed a report and thereafter testified at his deposition opining that dim lighting conditions and a dangerous single step caused appellant’s husband to fall.
-Appellees moved to preclude consideration of that testimony, arguing that it was speculative and lacked a reasonable basis as required by Rule 702 of the Federal Rules of Evidence.
-The District Court agreed.
+His widow, the executrix of his estate, filed a negligence suit against the Weiszes pursuant to Pennsylvania's Wrongful Death Act, the Survival Act, and under the common law theory of negligent infliction of emotional distress.
+Mrs. Butts retained an expert who filed a report and thereafter testified at his deposition opining that dim lighting conditions and a dangerous single step caused Mr. Butts to fall.
+The Weiszes moved to preclude consideration of that testimony, arguing that it was speculative and lacked a reasonable basis.
+The district court agreed.
 It permitted the expert to opine "regarding a normal person's gait, . . . that a single step is dangerous, that a person walking might trip over a dangerous single step, and that such a trip could lead to a fall."
-The Court precluded the expert's opinion as to causation.
-Subsequently, appellees filed a motion for summary judgment on the issue of causation, arguing that appellant had failed to present any evidence that the lighting conditions or single step caused appellant’s husband to fall.
-The District Court agreed on this issue also, finding that appellant’s husband "could have fallen for reasons other than" the negligence of the apellees.
-The Court granted the motion of appellees for summary judgment on causation and dismissed the case because that issue was dispositive.
+Subsequently, the Weiszes filed a motion for summary judgment on the issue of causation, arguing that Mrs. Butts had failed to present any evidence that the lighting conditions or single step caused Mr. Butts to fall.
+The district court agreed on this issue also, finding that Mr. Butts "could have fallen for reasons other than" the negligence of the defendants.
+The court granted the motion of Mr. and Mrs. Weisz for summary judgment on causation and dismissed the case because that issue was dispositive.
 Mrs. Butts appealed arguing that the court abused its discretion when it limited the expert testimony.